colskid/Wifi-Attack/README.md

 - `?d?d?d`: Represents a mask for the brute-force attack, where `?d` denotes a digit, and the pattern `?d?d?d` indicates three digits.

+At this point, `hashcat` initiated the process, estimating approximately 2.5 hours to exhaustively explore all possible combinations.
+Surpassing expectations, within an hour and a half, the password was successfully deciphered, adopting a format of (adjective)(noun)(3 digits).

+## Conclusion

+The WIFI Attack project delved into the realm of wireless security using tools such as wifite, aircrack-ng, and hashcat within the Kali Linux environment.
+With explicit consent from my neighbor, the objective was to enhance the security of his network by exploring potential vulnerabilities.

+Through the journey:
+- **Wifite** automated various stages of wireless network attacks, focusing on Wi-Fi networks.
+Despite not cracking the password, valuable data in the form of a .pcap file was successfully captured.
+- **Aircrack-ng** attempted dictionary attacks using wordlists, revealing the challenge of cracking passwords despite exhaustive attempts.
+- **Social Engineering** introduced the concept of manipulating individuals to extract information, prompting a curious exploration into the methods employed by Internet Service Providers in crafting default passwords.
+- **Research** uncovered a pattern in ISPs' default passwords, leading to the discovery of a wordlist tailored for such scenarios.
+- **Hashcat** played a pivotal role, converting captured data to the HCCAPX format and successfully deciphering the password using a tailored brute-force attack.

+In the end, the project not only highlighted the importance of ethical hacking practices but also showcased the need for robust password policies and user awareness.
+By responsibly employing these tools, we can contribute to a more secure and resilient digital environment.

 ## Contributing
 Contributions to this project are welcome!
 If you find any issues or want to enhance the project, feel free to submit a pull request.